raspberrypilearning/catch-the-bus/en/step_2.md

 --- task ---

 **Test:** Drag the bus to anywhere on the Stage and then click the green flag.
-The bus should always go to its starting position at the bottom middle of the Stage.
+The bus should always go to its starting position.

 --- /task ---

-Later on, we will be getting characters to get on the bus.
-To get to the door, the characters will have to be in front of the bus.
+When you drag the bus it goes in front of the cat.

 --- task ---